-\item We examine the discrepancies between different ethnicities in the American population's physical activity levels across the sexes, and the continuous variable HEI, BMI, and age, in all ranges of human physical activity intensities thanks to the use of new physical activity quantile distributional representations.
-For example, we show that diet is only important in the physical activity levels in the hight-intensity range; a more positive diet according to HEI score is related to more exercise.
-We also show that the Mexican group is the most active individuals in the American population, and we discover a non-linear interaction between age and BMI in the energetic expenditure, specifically in higher quantiles probabilities. \item We characterize individuals that are more active and inactive than we expected according to the results drawn by the regression model in cluster analysis.
-These results can have significant implications from the public health perspective because they can help program-specific interventions to combat the inactivity in different subpopulations in U.S. populations. \item We show the modeling advantages of the new Fréchet Single Index algorithm in predicting the distributional representations compared to the classical global Fréchet regression model in terms of adjusted Fréchet R-squared and in terms of interpretatability with the new tools introduced, e.g., the gradient of a conditional mean function, in which we prove that the non-linearly effect is in middle age individuals with low BMI. \end{enumerate}
+The findings from application of this new model are summarized as follows. \begin{enumerate} \item The discrepancies in physical activity levels between men and women of different ethnicities were examined in the American population.
+Associations between physical activity and the continuous variables HEI, BMI, and Age were quantified, visualized, and interpreted across the range of human physical activity intensities, as opposed to just the mean or median activity level, due to the new quantile distributional representation of physical activity.
+For example, it was shown that diet is important only in the high-intensity levels of physical activity range; a better diet, according to the HEI score, is related to more exercise.
+We also show that the Mexican American and Other Hispanic groups are the most active individuals in the American population for both men and women.
+An interaction between Age and BMI was discovered and exploited in determining their association with energetic expenditure, valid more specifically in the moderate to higher intensities of physical activity levels. \item The modeling advantages of the new PL-FSI algorithm over the classical global Fréchet regression model were shown in terms of adjusted Fréchet R-squared and mean square prediction error.
+In addition, interpretation of the nonlinear term in the PL-FSI model was demonstrated using the gradient of a conditional mean function. \end{enumerate}

+From a practical perspective, these new results illustrate the variation in physical activity across the range of accelerometer intensities, unlike previous models that focus on scalar summaries and averages \cite{leroux2019organizing}.
+The results derived from the PL-FSI model, primarily based on demographic variables, show that we can define expected physical activity levels in different U.S. populations.
+From a public health perspective, this approach can be generalized—for instance, by proposing tolerance regions for physical activity and creating new recommendations about expected physical activity levels, following \cite{matabuena2024conformal}.
+However, the model in this previous work does not provide interpretable statistical associations as our case, as they are no longer explainable.